top of page

 Headshot of Kali Loughlin

 Kali is from Syracuse, NY and has a degree in Wildlife Science from SUNY College of Environmental Science and Forestry.
 Her love for conservation has led her to many places including Shenandoah National Park monitoring Peregrine falcons, and the White Mountains researching Swainson’s thrush for UMass Amherst.
 This fieldwork inspired her to further study GIS for climate action and spatial analysis and grow even more passionate about environmental and urban planning.
-As a Resilience Fellow, Kali is excited to blend her interests in conservation and planning to support clean transportation, coastal resilience, and climate action planning for the Greater Portland area.
+As a Resilience Fellow, Kali is excited to blend her interests in conservation and planning to support clean transportation, coastal resilience, and planning for the Greater Portland area.

 Owen Miller